random-guys/progression-framework/frameworks/communications.md

           - "Can stand-in as decision maker based on knowledge of expectations and policies."
           - "Uses their knowledge of the internal and external environment to develop strategy and internal policy.
 Applies creative analysis and spots ways to fix things that aren't working."
 ---
+### About our communications progression frameworks
+The communications progression framework is a tool that helps content and comms:
+- Make development and career plans
+- Track personal and professional development
+- Talk about progress in a consistent way
+- Set a fair level of compensation.

+### How does it work?

+The framework covers all the things we’re looking for from the content and communications team.
+The framework is split into 4 sections, all of which detail a progress guide for the communications team: